ben-norton/shipwreck-linked-data-pipeline/project-docs/shipwreck-datasets.md

 ## General Procedure for Dataset Selection:
 1. Identify and download multiple shipwreck datasets
 2. Profile each dataset using the utility scripts
 3. Use the generated profiles to assess each dataset for suitability, completeness, (perceived) quality, and consistency.
-In general, the more complete and consistent the dataset will yield more linkages between resources, the ultimate goal of linked data architectures.
+In general, the most complete and consistent  dataset will yield the most linkages between resources, the ultimate goal of linked data architectures.
 Example criteria include:
 A. What is the completeness percentage for each column?
 Are there empty columns?
 B. Does the dataset include a dictionary of column names?
 If not, do all the columns make sense?
 C. Does the dataset contain latitude and longitude coordinates or just a location description?